zenml-io/zenml/README.md

 ### Track models, pipeline, and artifacts

-Create a complete lineage of who, where, and what data and models are produced
+Create a complete lineage of who, where, and what data and models are produced.

 Get a complete lineage of your complete process.
 You’ll be able to find out who produced which model, at what time, with which data, and on which version of the code.
 This guarantees full reproducibility and auditability.